 Did I Lose Any Weight With the Sweet Potato Diet?

-My initial experience has been some hunger on low and no carb days, and extreme bloating – although this might be from undercooking some cabbage curry I made.
+My initial experience was some hunger on low and no carb days, and extreme bloating – although this might be from undercooking the cabbage curry I made.

 The Bottom Line on This Sweet Potato Diet Review

 I love this book.
 The tone, feel and information served me perfectly, and I was able to fill in the blanks I needed to.

 Did I want more from the book as I wrote this Sweet Potato Diet review?
 Yes.
 Was it lacking a bit in details for someone experienced with very strict diets?
 Yes.